-- Compliance with Judicial Order or Lawfully Issued Subpoena

-Non-directory information from educational records can be released to comply with a judicial order or subpoena, - Non-directory information from educational records can be released to comply with a judicial order or subpoena, provided the institution makes a reasonable effort to notify the student of the order or subpoena. - Appropriate Officials in Cases of Health and Safety Emergencies Non-directory information may be released to appropriate officials if it is necessary to protect the health or safety of the student or other individuals.
+- Compliance with Judicial Order or Lawfully Issued Subpoena Non-directory information from educational records can be released to comply with a judicial order or subpoena, provided the institution makes a reasonable effort to notify the student of the order or subpoena. - Appropriate Officials in Cases of Health and Safety Emergencies Non-directory information may be released to appropriate officials if it is necessary to protect the health or safety of the student or other individuals.